-Advanced Japanese (4) 312 Prereq: 311 or equiv. (winter) Continuation of 311.
+Advanced Japanese (4) Prereg: 312 or equiv. (spring) Continuation of 312.

-Advanced Japanese (4) Prereq: 312 or equiv. (spring) Continuation of 312 Business Japanese I Adaptation of productive and receptive skills introduced in JPN 111-213 courses specifically for use in the context of the contemporary Japanese workplace.
-Readings in Japanese Culture I (4) 348 Prereq: 213x or 311 or perm.
+Spoken Japanese I 338 Development of receptive and productive skills to engage in extended oral discourse in a wide range of interpersonal communicative situations.
+Emphasis on sociocultural aspects of language use.
+Business Japanese I Adaptation of productive and receptive skills introduced in JPN 111-213 courses specifically for use in the context of the contemporary Japanese workplace 348 Readings in Japanese Culture I (4) Prereq: 213x or 311 or perm.
 Social, political, and cultural aspects of modern Japan, through readings, discussions, class reports, and short papers.
 All work will be done in Japanese.
 349 Readings in Japanese Culture II (4) Prereq: 348.
 Social, political, and cultural aspects of modern Japan, through readings, discussions, class reports, and short papers.
-All work will be done Special Studies in Japanese (1-3) Prereq: perm.
-Reading and discussion of arranged assignments in books, periodicals, and tapes on specific topics related to Japanese language and Fourth-Year Japanese (4) Prereq: 313 or equiv. (fall) Beginning of fourthyear sequence.

-Fourth-Year Japanese (4) Prereq: 411 or equiv.
+All work will be done 399 Special Studies in Japanese (1-3) Prereq: perm.
+Reading and discussion of arranged assignments in books, periodicals, and tapes on specific topics related to Japanese language and culture.
+Fourth-Year Japanese (4) Prereq: 313 or equiv. (fall) Beginning of fourth- 412 Fourth-Year Japanese (4) Prereg: 411 or equiv.
 Continuation of 411.

-413 Fourth-Year Japanese (4)Prereq: 412 or equiv.
+Fourth-Year Japanese (4) Prereq: 412 or equiv.
 Continuation of 412.

-Japanese Culture (JPC) 250 Introduction to Japanese Culture (4) (spring) Introduction to cultural traditions of Japan and its language.
+Japanese Culture (JPC)

+Introduction to Japanese Culture (4)

+(spring) Introduction to cultural traditions of Japan and its language.
 English translations are used.

 310 Field Study in Japan (2) (spring) Cultural orientation designed to prepare students for study abroad in Japan.
 Taught in English.

-Japan: A Sociocultural Interpretation (spring) Focused readings in English designed to broaden students' understanding of Japanese culture for personal, academic, or professional purposes.
-Latin (LAT) Beginning Latin (4) Grammar, vocabulary, and reading.
+Japan: A Sociocultural Interpretation

+(spring) Focused readings in English designed to broaden students' understanding of Japanese culture for personal, academic, or professional purposes.

+Latin (LAT)

-112 Beginning Latin (4)
+Beginning Latin (4)

+Grammar, vocabulary, and reading.

-Prereq: 111.
+Beginning Latin (4) Prereq: 111.
 Continuation of 111.
-See 111 for
+See 111 for description.

-description.

 Beginning Latin (4) Prereq: 112.
 Continuation of 111-112.
-See 111 for Intermediate Latin (4) (2H) Prereq: 113 or 2-3 yrs h.s.
+See 111 for description.

+Intermediate Latin (4) (2H) Prereq: 113 or 2-3 yrs h.s.
 Latin.
 Review of language principles.
 Reading of prose and poetry.
-Intermediate Latin (4) (2H) Prereq: 211.
+Intermediate Latin (4) (2H) 212 Prereg: 211.
 Continuation of 211.
 See 211 for description.

-Intermediate Latin (4) (2H) Prereq: 212.
+213 Intermediate Latin (4) (2H) Prereq: 212.
 Continuation of 211-212.
 See 211-212 for description.